Utopia: Intentional communities and experimental living

 The English political philosopher James Harrington (1611–1677), author of the utopian work The Commonwealth of Oceana, published in 1656, inspired English country-party republicanism (1680s to 1740s) and became influential in the design of three American colonies.
 His theories ultimately contributed to the idealistic principles of the American Founders.
 The colonies of Carolina (founded in 1670), Pennsylvania (founded in 1681), and Georgia (founded in 1733) were the only three English colonies in America that were planned as utopian societies with an integrated physical, economic and social design.
 At the heart of the plan for Georgia was a concept of "agrarian equality" in which land was allocated equally and additional land acquisition through purchase or inheritance was prohibited; the plan was an early step toward the yeoman republic later envisioned by Thomas Jefferson.

 The communes of the 1960s in the United States often represented an attempt to greatly improve the way humans live together in communities.
-The back-to-the-land movements and hippies inspired many to try to live in peace and harmony on farms or in remote areas and to set up new types of governance.
-Communes like Kaliflower, which existed between 1967 and 1973, attempted to live outside of society's norms and to create their own ideal communalist society.
+The back-to-the-land movements and hippies inspired many to try to live in peace and harmony on farms or in remote areas and to experiment with different forms of collective self-governance.

 People all over the world organized and built intentional communities with the hope of developing a better way of living together.
 Many of these intentional communities are relatively small, with populations close to 100.
 While many of these small communities failed, some are still in existence.
 The religion-based Twelve Tribes, which started in the United States in 1972, grew into many groups around the world.

 Similarly, the commune Brook Farm was established in 1841, founded by Charles Fourier's visions of Utopia.
 Its residents attempted to recreate Fourier's idea of the Phalanx, a central building in a society.
 However, this commune did not sustain itself and ended after only six years of operation.
 Its residents wanted to keep it going but could not primarily due to financial difficulties.
 The community's goal aligned with utopian ideals of leading a more wholesome and simpler life and avoiding the atmosphere of social pressure in the surrounding society at the time.
-Despite ambition and hopes, it is difficult for communes to stay in operation.

 Walter Elias Disney's original EPCOT (concept) (Experimental Prototype Community of Tomorrow), Paolo Soleri's Arcosanti, Everyday Utopias by Davina Cooper, and Saudi Prince Mohammed bin Salman's Neom are examples of Utopian city design.